-Management's Discussion and Analysis, Stewardship Information, Supplemental Information, and other accompanying information, including the Citizen's Guide, included in the 2010 Financial Report contain a wide range of information, some of which is not directly related to the consolidated financial statements.
+Management's Discussion and Analysis, Stewardship Information, Supplemental Information, and other accompanying information, including the Citizen's Guide, included in the 2011 Financial Report contain a wide range of information, some of which is not directly related to the consolidated financial statements.
 We did not audit and we do not express an opinion on this information.
-However, we compared the information that directly related to the Statements of Social Insurance for consistency with the 2009, 2008, and 2007 Statements of Social Insurance and discussed the methods of measurement and presentation of such information with Treasury officials.
-Based on this limited work, we found no material inconsistencies with such Statements of Social Insurance or GAAP.

-Readers are cautioned that the material weaknesses and scope limitations discussed in this audit report, including those related to our disclaimer of opinion on the 2010 Statement of Social Insurance, affect the reliability of certain information contained in the Management's Discussion and Analysis, Stewardship Information, Supplemental Information, and other accompanying information that is taken from the same data sources as the accrual-based consolidated financial statements and the 2010 Statement of Social Insurance.
+Readers are cautioned that the material weaknesses and scope limitations discussed in this audit report, including those related to our disclaimers of opinion on the 2011 and 2010 Statements of Social Insurance and the 2011 Statement of Changes in Social Insurance Amounts, affect the reliability of certain information contained in the Management's Discussion and Analysis, Stewardship Information, Supplemental Information, and other accompanying information that is taken from the same data sources as the accrual-based consolidated financial statements, the 2011 and 2010 Statements of Social Insurance, and the 2011 Statement of Changes in Social Insurance Amounts.